ssjason123/SDCC_VS/README.md

 # Notes
 Initial development on the package has been focused on GameBoy support.
 Future support will extend to other platforms as requested.

+**The SDCC_VS package was built for Visual Studio 2017.
+It allows installation on Visual Studio 2019 but has not been tested.**

 # SDCC Configuration
 By default the SDCC_VS plugin looks for SDCC installation using the "SDCC_HOME" environment variable.
 This can be overrriden per project by going to the project properties and updating the property under "General -> SDCC -> Path to SDCC".
 The latest version of SDCC can be installed from: http://sdcc.sourceforge.net/